-Especially as company data sprawls and grows more complex, there is a growing global initiative to get data governance and management under control, regardless of data size or profile.
-I came up with this list of 10 indications that you may have a data governance issue; with this knowledge of common data governance problems, you can hedge off many data issues in your organization!
+As company data sprawls and grows more complex, there is a growing global initiative to get data governance and management under control, regardless of data size or profile.

 When it comes to data and its access, pockets of adoption may not cut it.
 If you hear this type of conversation, keep in mind that it takes only one problem spot to cause a data handling issue.
 Adopting data governance has to include the entire cycle and scope of the organization.
 The reality is that it takes just one system to improperly handle a piece of sensitive data and cause an issue.

 To ensure data governance is adopted organization-wide, it’s necessary to implement a comprehensive data governance framework that goes beyond getting buy-in from the C-suite.
 The business case must effectively communicate benefits, impacts, goals and milestones.
 Regular audits are also useful to ensure everyone is on board.

 2. There is no internal data dictionary or business glossary

 The notion of a data dictionary is usually implemented on database systems and enterprise applications.
 But with as many systems as are involved in today’s complex web of IT systems, it becomes a priority to ensure all data dictionaries and business glossaries are the same.
 Otherwise, situations may arise where different teams or departments aren’t aligned on certain matters.